Cottage Inn Pizza: Franchises

 The first franchise was granted in 1986.
 Early in 2014, Cottage Inn revealed a proposal to use a franchising business model to grow nationally.
-As of 2022, they had 44 company-owned stores and nine independently franchised locations, and annual sales totaled US $66 million.
-In 2023, they were named in Entrepreneur magazine's "Franchise 500 List".
-The company credits their training in social media and digital marketing for growth.
+As of 2022, it had 44 company-owned stores and nine independently franchised locations, and annual sales totaled US $66 million.
+In 2023, it was named in Entrepreneur magazine's "Franchise 500 List".
+The company credits training in social media and digital marketing for its growth.

 Sponsorships and community support

 In 2012, Cottage Inn partnered with the Michigan International Speedway to become the official pizza vendor on NASCAR weekends.
 The Cottage Inn's original plan of 24-hour delivery service was scaled back due to logistical and staffing issues.
 Cottage Inn also serves as a pizza vendor for other events held at the Michigan International Speedway, including the Faster Horses Festival.

-They take part in annual community service projects, including the Thanksgiving dinner giveaway.

 Food

-They sell Italian and Greek food.
-Their Cuban pizza, part of the pickle pizza trend, placed in the gourmet pizza category at the 2015 North American Pizza Show.
+Cottage Inn sells Italian and Greek food.
+Its Cuban pizza, part of the pickle pizza trend, placed in the gourmet pizza category at the 2015 North American Pizza Show.